Walang Hanggan (2012 TV series): Plot summary

 Daniel eventually face off in a final showdown with Miguel and Tomas, who kidnaps Katerina and Emily respectively.
-However, Miguel fatally shoots Katerina and Daniel and the couple ends up in the hospital, but Marco arrives to rescue Emily and kills Miguel in self-defense.
+However, Miguel fatally shoots Katerina and Daniel and the couple end up in the hospital, but Marco arrives to rescue Emily and kills Miguel in self-defense.
 Margaret is freed from jail after Miguel's death.
 Katerina eventually dies at the hospital, and as Daniel mourns at her grave for so many days, Tomas blames him for his sister's death and kills him, much to the anguish and sadness of Emily and Henya.
 In the epilogue, the Montenegros now live together in the hacienda Alcantara, where Henya and Margaret are thinking about Daniel and Katerina being reunited in the afterlife.
-Emily and Marco have their own baby, named Daniel.
+Emily and Marco have another son, named Daniel.
 Nathan is released from the psychiatric hospital and returns home with his family.
 Tomas is sentenced to life imprisonment and is visited by Luisa and Johanna.
-Several years later, new neighbors visits the hacienda Alcantara during a Christmas gathering where the young Daniel meets the couple's daughter named Catherine.
-The story ends with Daniel and Katerina living happily ever after in heaven.
+Several years later, new neighbors visit the hacienda Alcantara during a Christmas gathering where the young Daniel meets the couple's daughter named Catherine.
+The story ends with Daniel and Katerina living happily ever after in Heaven.